 Next we speak with Dr. Erin Prophet from The University of Florida who gives us an inside look at Church Universal and Triumphant that was led by her mother Elizabeth Clare Prophet.
 Erin’s candid interview shows how an emerging spiritual organization and the well-meaning individuals in it were led dramatically far from their original idealistic intentions.

 These interviews are followed by autobiographical sketches written by two women who both experienced profound breakthroughs as modern seekers.
+You can find the first one here and the second one here.
 The personal accounts offered in these essays give us an inspiring glimpse into what is possible when alternative spiritual paths are pursued wholeheartedly.

-Our art director, Silvia Rodrigues is also the featured artist for this issue.
-You will find her whimsical and inspiring paintings and drawings throughout the issue.
+Silvia Rodrigues is the featured artist for this issue.
+She creates whimsical and inspiring paintings and drawings.

-And as always, we have a number of wonderful contributions from The Mystery School members.
+And as always, we have a number of wonderful contributions from members of The Mystery School.

 We are always delighted to present you with each issue of The Artist of Possibility and we love to hear your thoughts after you’ve had a chance to read it.